FILTER ROOM CLEAN AIR

 Pick a starting room, then tune length, width, and ceiling height.

-Measure the actual space the purifier must clean.
+Measure the actual space the purifier must clean; choose m or ft for this field.

-Pair with length to calculate floor area and room volume.
+Pair with length to calculate floor area and room volume; choose m or ft for this field.

-Use the average ceiling height for sloped or vaulted rooms.
+Use the average ceiling height for sloped or vaulted rooms; choose m or ft for this field.

 Higher ACH targets need more CADR but clear the same room faster.